 To fully understand how retailers can compete with Amazon, think mastery.

 How can retailers compete with Amazon?

-Consumers can find anything they want in the world with a few keystrokes on their laptop or a few taps on their phone.
+Consumers can find anything they want in the world with a few keystrokes on their laptops or a few taps on their phones.
 But do you know what they can’t do?
-They can’t ask questions they don’t know to ask, and they can’t know what websites are reliable.
+They can’t ask questions they don’t know to ask, they can’t know what websites are reliable, and they can’t have an enjoyable experience.
 Amazon is only useful when a consumer knows specifically what they want, and this is the key advantage for small independent retailers.

 The perfect illustration for this is when I was building a new podcast studio, upgrading from my simple USB microphone.
 I had no idea where to even start.
 No idea what questions to ask.
 I had no idea which microphone to buy or which soundboard to buy.
 I was lost on how to set my compressor or gate settings.
 I had zero knowledge on how to set a mix-minus, or how to connect cables the right way.
 The thought of having to research made me dizzy.

 I reached out to a few local AV companies and was met with nice, but untrained hourly employees with zero experience.
 Reluctantly, I started an internet wild goose chase.
 Countless hours later, and added stress, I finally made my purchases on… Amazon.
 But here’s the kicker: I’m not happy with my decisions.